decentralizedintelligencenetwork/decentralizedintelligencenetwork.github.io/build.md

+---
+title: Buikd
+layout: page
+description: Learn how to build on Doctelligence to create decentralized AI solutions and integrate federated learning with EVM-compatible blockchain ecosystems.
+intro_image_hide_on_mobile: true
+---

 # Build with Doctelligence

 **Doctelligence** is an open-source protocol that allows you to **build** decentralized applications (dApps), integrate federated learning, and customize the system.
 Here’s how you can get involved: